19 July 2018

 Devices lost or stolen?

-With a back-up you will always have a copy of your data if anything were to occur.
-Before your holiday check what you need and delete all unnecessary information.
-In that way the impact would be less if you were to lose your devices or have them stolen.
-Many mobile devices have a built-in function which allows you to trace them from a distance and delete information if they are lost or stolen.
-Switch that function on.
+A back-up means you always have a copy of your data if anything happens.
+Check for anything you don’t need before you go on holiday and remove all unnecessary information.
+This will reduce the impact if your devices are lost or stolen.
+Many mobile devices have a built-in function that allows you to locate and wipe your device remotely if it goes missing.
+Make sure this function is turned on.